Feeling confused about which accounting software to pick for your business?

 More of Zoho Books

-- Zoho Books vs Quicken: Quicken is tailored for personal finance management, including budgeting and investment tracking.
+- Zoho Books vs Quicken: Quicken is mainly for personal finance and very small businesses, while Zoho Books is a full-featured solution designed for business accounting tasks.

 More of QuickBooks